pzel/testdouble-test-wiki/Arrange-Act-Assert.md

 When mindful of the three phases, it's trivially easy to separate.
 Some testing frameworks support this separation, and some don't.

-Most [[xUnit]] tools don't have any built-in awareness of the pattern, so it's not uncommon to see xUnit tests separate the phases with significant whitespace such as:
+Most [[xUnit]] tools don't have any built-in awareness of the pattern, so it's common to see xUnit tests separate the phases with significant whitespace such as:

 ``` java
 public void testSomething() {